asdru22/Burgeon/wiki/burgeon.typ

     type: "Tool",
     durability: 145,
     alt: "items/rootsplit_staff.png",
-))[Obtained from grown #(tangleroot_seed.txt-param)[Bloomguard Seeds].
+))[Obtained from grown #(tangleroot.txt-param)[Bloomguard Seeds].
 The Sickle deals #damage(6) and has 2 attack speed.
 If you are holding a sickle in both the mainhand and offhand, holding #inputs.use will cause them to fuse into one, becoming a Rootsplit Staff.
 The Staff deals #damage(8) and has 1 attack speed.
 The durability of the stuff is the sum of the durability from the two sickles.
 Holding #inputs.use-sprint will split the staff back in the two sickles.
 The durability will also be split equally among the two Sickles.]

 #top_grid(col: 2, item-tooltip(
     blooming_bulb,